A few years ago, I decided I wanted to get better at golf.

 The time to plan your evaluation meeting is BEFORE the event actually happens.
 Too many times, the church is on to the next event and never remembers to circle up and talk about effectiveness or improvements.
-So put the evaluation and debrief meeting on the calendar during the planning process and act like the event isn’t done until the evaluation meeting is over.
+So, put the evaluation and debrief meeting on the calendar during the planning process and act like the event isn’t done until the evaluation meeting is over.

 When you decide to take an honest look at your events, programs, ministries, church services and team members, here are two important principles to keep in mind.

-Principe #1: The key to effective evaluation is the word effective.
+Principle #1: The key to effective evaluation is the word effective.